How to Start Composting at Home: 7 Easy Steps for Beginners (No Backyard Needed)

 I still remember the moment composting stopped feeling like a “someday” project and started feeling possible.

-No yard.
-No big garden.
-No fancy setup.
-Just a normal home, a normal kitchen, and a very normal fear that composting might turn into a smelly mess.
+No backyard.
+No complicated tools.
+No fancy system.
+Just a normal home, a normal kitchen, and a very normal fear that composting might become a smelly mess.

-So I will walk you through 7 quick steps to start composting today, even if your space is tiny and your routine is already full.
+So in this guide, I will walk you through seven quick steps to start composting today, even if your space is tiny and your routine is already full.

 In a Nutshell